hammerheim-game/hammerheim-rules/7-hammerheim-mods.md

 ## Warhammer Special Rules Edits:

-- Stupidity is treated as per Coreheim rules.
-- Frenzy gives +1A rather than double attacks.
 - Killing Blow causes critical hits that put heroes out of action to always cause serious injury.
 Henchmen put out of action by a Killing Blow are automatically killed.
 You can still use Medical Knowledge as normal.
-- Stubborn units may choose to remain on the battlefield even if their warband fails a Rout check.
-Units that choose to do so lose the ability to rout for the rest of the battle.
+- Stubborn characters may simply refuse to flee no matter how dire the situation.
+If a warband routs any Stubborn characters in it may choose take their own induvidual rout checks.
+If passed they will remain in the game and lose the ability to rout.
+- Unbreakable characters will only ever rout voluntarily.
+- Sniper allows the shooting model to always choose its target, rather than having to shoot the closest.

 ## Racial house rules